Tesla Model S Hits 300,000 Miles with less than $11,000 maintenance costs

 “Over the last two years, we have seen that that electric, supercharged vehicles can be deployed at utilization levels unheard of with gas vehicles.
 And while saving over $60,000 on fuel and maintenance is a substantial economic win, we feel the bigger win is that this car is ready for another 900,000 miles over the next 6 years under its current warranty.
 A gas car with 300,000 miles would be near the end of its useful lifespan.
 This means that the economics for mobility services on electric is more attractive than non-electric vehicles by a multiple, and when combined with autonomous driving features, the economic advantage in cost per mile will create unprecedented disruption in the overall automotive industry.”

-You can view full service records for this vehicle here, along with detailed photos.
+You can view full service records for this vehicle here.

 *based on 2.80/gallon at 25 mpg